-In the 2nd bar you’ll first hear a 16th note triplet trill between root and b9.
+In the 2nd bar, you’ll first hear a 16th note triplet trill between root and b9.
 This is again executed with legato.
 From here the line continues down the arpeggio.
-Inserts a leading note a half step below the 3rd of D7 and uses another octave displacement before resolving to the 3rd(B) of G
+Inserts a leading note a half step below the 3rd of D7.
+From there it uses another octave displacement before resolving to the 3rd(B) of G

 The triplet idea can be practiced in position as shown in the exercise here below.
-It’s an extremely good alternate picking exercise if you use that technique and will also work really well with sweeping (as I demonstrate in the video)
+It’s an extremely good alternate picking exercise if you use that technique.
+You should notice that it will also work really well with sweeping (as I demonstrate in the video)

-To work on the trill (and work on your legato technique) you can do this exercise which is taking the trill idea from the line above through a G major scale position.
+To work on the trill (and work on your legato technique) you can do this exercise.
+You do this by taking the trill idea from the line above through a G major scale position.

 Bebop Jazz Guitar Lick #3